Description View DetailsView SizingView VideosView Instructions View Customer Reviews

 The innovative ChiliPad Mattress Pad that HEATS and COOLS with no electricity in your bed and New PLS Technology!

 Your best night's sleep is a few degrees away!
 ChiliPad™ CUBE 1.1 is an electric mattress pad that heats and cools.
-The electric mattress pad regulates the surface temperature of your mattress so that you sleep comfortably all night long.
+The heating and cooling mattress pad regulates the surface temperature of your mattress so that you sleep comfortably all night long.

 The ChiliPad CUBE 1.1 electric mattress pad regulates the surface temperature of your mattress by actively circulating water through a network of micro tubes.
 The mattress pad comes in Single and Dual Zone.
 The Single Zone has one Cube and cools or warms the bedding surface for one person.
 The Dual Zone Cube has Dual Temperature Zones on larger beds with 2 Cubes, so the two sides can have different sleep temperatures.
 The result is the perfect temperature to doze off and get the rest you need to tackle the rest of your day.